JohanBellander/DesignSystemDemonstrator/README.md

 ### Viewing Components

-Scroll through the page to see all 8 component types:
+Scroll through the page to see all 9 component types:
+- **Navigation** - Different navigation patterns (topbar, sidebar, minimal, etc.)
 - **Typography** - Headings and body text
 - **Buttons** - Various variants and sizes
 - **Inputs** - Form fields with different states